 - Exploration partners include JOGMEC, Emerald Resources and Hommy 5 Resources.

 - Angkor’s social development programs highlight their ongoing commitment to ethical and responsible industry practices in Cambodia.

 - Low-cost, efficient exploration.

 - Regional-scale potential with ongoing exploration on several targets.

 - Pursuing opportunities in Cambodia’s emerging oil and gas sector.

 A founding member of the Cambodian Association for Mining and Exploration Companies (CAMEC), Angkor Gold is presently the only publicly-traded North American company with mineral assets in Cambodia.
 Angkor’s management has built strong relationships with all levels of government, from village leaders to the Ministry of Mines and Energy.

-“We have an exceptional relationship with the Ministry of Mines and with the government of Cambodia in general,” explained Weeks.
-“We are breaking new ground, literally and figuratively; and fortunately the Ministry of Mines is very cognizant of the fact that they have to get it right and in a timely manner.
-Our experience working with the government in Cambodia has been great.
-They are focused on a streamlined approach.”
+“We have an exceptional relationship with the Ministry of Mines and with the government of Cambodia in general,” said Angkor Gold Chairman Mike Weeks.
+“We are breaking new ground, literally and figuratively, and fortunately the Ministry of Mines is committed to getting it right and in a timely manner.
+Our experience working with the government in Cambodia has been great.”

 Building relationships through corporate social responsibility

-Angkor Gold is proud of its Corporate Social Responsibility (CSR) initiatives.
-The company is committed to involving communities at the earliest stage of projects and to addressing the needs of those communities.
-Some of Angkor’s CSR projects include a community health center, eight containers of medical equipment, education programs, capacity-building to empower communities and minorities, and sustainable farming assistance.
+Angkor Gold is proud of its corporate social responsibility (CSR) initiatives.
+The company is committed to involving communities at the earliest stage of projects and addressing the needs of those communities.
+Some of Angkor’s CSR projects include a community health center, containers of medical equipment, education programs, clean water and sanitation projects, dental clinics, capacity-building to empower communities and minorities, and sustainable farming assistance.